rroa/GeometryWars/devlog.md

 * Made a commit with the new Game class being used from main.
 Things are starting to roll on...
 * For previous SDL projects I had used some sort of SDL Event class abstraction.
 This time I'm trying to avoid this, since it adds complexity that the cross compiler doesn't like.
-  * This means that the Game class might look convoluted but I can manage.
+  * This means that the Game class might look convoluted, but I can manage.
 In the end the Game class will only implement SDL stuff.

 5:43PM
 ---